gollumeo/tech_talk_laravel_mvc/README.md

     }
 }
 ```
-In this example, the HelloController class has an index method which returns the string "Hello, World!" .
+In this example, the HelloController class has an index method which returns the string `"Hello, World!"`.

 #### Route
 ```php
 Route::get('/', 'HelloController@index');
 ```
-This maps the root URL to the index method of the HelloController.
-When a user navigates to the root URL, the index method of the HelloController will be called and the "Hello, World!" string will be displayed on the screen.
+This maps the root URL to the index method of the `HelloController`.
+When a user navigates to the root URL, the index method of the `HelloController` will be called and the `"Hello, World!"` string will be displayed on the screen.